A beacon of calm and stability: World leaders pay tribute to the Queen

 “And she, in turn, dedicated her whole life to their service.”

+Ukrainian president Volodymyr Zelensky said he learned the news “with deep sadness”.

+“On behalf of the people, we extend sincere condolences to the (royal family), the entire United Kingdom and the Commonwealth over this irreparable loss.
+Our thoughts and prayers are with you.”

-French president Emmaunel Macron described her as “a friend of France” in his tribute on Twitter.
+French president Emmanuel Macron described her as “a friend of France” in his tribute on Twitter.

 He wrote: “Her Majesty Queen Elizabeth II embodied the British nation’s continuity and unity for over 70 years.